Marcopal97/Continual_Learning_with_Semantic_Clustering/README.md

 # Continual_Learning_with_Semantic_Clustering
 Public repository for the master's thesis work on "Semantic Clustering Supporting Forward Transfer in Continual Learning".

+The Notebooks folder contains two Jupyter notebooks:
+- "DER_baseline" contains the code for training on the DER base model
+- "DER_and_Clustering" contains the implementation of the DER + SCAN model, the solution proposed in this work.

+The Results folder contains some plots and screenshots about the accuracy results obtained with these models.
+The data folder contains the .pkl files used for training the DER+SCAN model using data with cluster labels.
+The saved_models folder contains some empty directories emoty than can be used for storing trained models on DER or DER+SCAN.

 Credits for DER model:
 ```
 @inproceedings{buzzega2020dark,